bar-katz/MNIST_web/README.md

 3. run the server by typing `node server.js` in the cmd.

-4. your server is ready for requests(*UI in progress*) send a http post request with JSON following the syntex below.
+4. your server is ready for requests(*UI in progress*) send a http post request with JSON following the syntax below.

-### Syntex
+### Syntax
 ##### General Settings
 - `neural_net` - the neural net you want to use out of {"Basic", "Dropout", "Batch_norm", "Combine"}
 - `epochs` - number of passes on all the data